 The next day Barry makes a few phone calls.
-Ringing home at 10:00 a.m. he tells Robert to be in a particular milk bar by 1:00 p.m. with his party.
+Ringing home at 10:00 a.m. he tells Robert to be in a particular milk bar (this is a predecessor to a café in Australia - our early fast food place) by 1:00 p.m. with his party.
 Some people will talk to him about helping to protect them.

-Just a few minutes before 1:00 p.m. the group enters a milk bar in the suburb of Burwood.
+Just a few minutes before 1:00 p.m. the group enters the milk bar in the suburb of Burwood.
 They see Barry sitting at a large table with two men.
-They go over and sit down at the table.
+They go over, and sit down at the table.
 When they all sit down another patron looks them over.
-He pulls something out of his pocket and looks at it.
+He pulls something out of his pocket, and looks at it.
 He stands, and goes to leave.
 One of the men with Barry sees this.
-When the man leaving passes their table the man with Barry grabs the man's wrist, and looks up, asking, "OK, Diddler, what's up?"
+When the man leaving passes their table the man with Barry grabs the man’s wrist, and looks up while asking, “OK, Diddler, what’s up?”

-The man gulps, and pulls a copy of a photo of Chesway out of his pocket, saying, "There's a big reward for anyone who can say where this man is, and the four girls with him."
+The man gulps, and pulls a copy of a photo of Chesway out of his pocket while saying, “There’s a big reward for anyone who can say where this man is, and the four girls with him.”

-The man lets him go, saying, "You never saw them or me.
-Not if you want to stay alive."
-Diddler nods, and leaves.
+The man lets him go, and says, “You never saw them or me.
+Not if you want to stay alive.”
+Diddler nods yes, and leaves.
 The other man with Barry shakes his head no, stands, and leaves.
-The first man sits there looking at Mara for a few minutes, before saying, "OK, Barry, you and Mister Photogenic better get lost in one direction while we go another in a few minutes.
-We'll wait long enough not to be immediately associated with you."
-He turns to the girls, "I hope you've got everything you need in those bags?"
-The girls nod.
+The first man sits there looking at Mara for a few minutes before saying, “OK, Barry, you and Mister Photogenic better get lost in one direction while we go another in a few minutes.
+We’ll wait long enough not to be immediately associated with you.”
+He turns to the girls, “I hope you’ve got everything you need in those bags?”

-Chesway hands over the bag he has, "This is theirs as well, and they need to speak to someone in your government sometime in the next few weeks."
-The man nods, and takes the bag.
+While the girls nod Chesway hands over his bag, and says, “This is theirs as well, and they need to speak to someone in your government sometime in the next few weeks.”
+The man nods yes, and takes the bag.
 Barry and Robert leave the milk bar; Barry to go back to work, Robert to the Berant Consulate.

 A few minutes later the other man Barry had contacted returns with ten rough looking men.
-One man and five young women are sure to be easy meat for eleven roughs.
+One man with five young women are sure to be easy meat for eleven roughs.

 In the mirror of the bar the remaining man sees them enter.
-To the girls he says, "Escape out the back."
-Coming out of his seat fast he spins and throws a knife.
-The man who'd betrayed them is surprised by his speed, and doesn't move quick enough to avoid receiving the thrown knife through his right eye.
+To the girls he says, “Escape out the back.”
+Coming out of his seat fast he spins, and throws a knife.
+The man who’d betrayed them is surprised by his speed, and he doesn’t move quick enough to avoid receiving the thrown knife through his right eye.
 He dies in the doorway.
 The front man reaches for the defender, only to be picked up and slammed onto a table on his back, breaking his spine in four places.
 He lies there, dying from a broken neck.
-The second attacker grunts when a combat knife in the defender's hand slices through his ribs and into his heart, falling backwards while his chest goes red with blood.
+The second attacker grunts when a combat knife in the defender’s other hand slices through his ribs and into his heart, he falls backward while his chest goes red with blood.
 Three other men go straight for the girls, thinking their mates will deal with the man.

 The first one is unlucky enough to reach Mara.
-Using the built-in seat for leverage she jumps up high and kicks him under the chin.
-The snap of his neck breaking is heard across the room while he's thrown back.
-She lands where he'd been and punches the next man in the throat with a rigid hand.
-He falls to the floor, gurgling his life away through a crushed throat and a ruptured artery filling his lungs with blood.
+Using the built-in seat for leverage she jumps up high, and kicks him under the chin.
+The snap of his neck breaking is heard across the room while he’s thrown back.
+She lands where he’d been, and punches the next man in the throat with a rigid hand.
+He falls to the floor, gurgling his life away through a crushed throat while a ruptured artery fills his lungs with blood.
 Lena lets the last of this trio have a butter knife in the eye.
 Screaming, he staggers back, to be struck on the side of the neck by Mara.
 He falls with his neck broken at the second vertebrae.
-She knows they can't afford to leave any of them alive.
+She knows they can’t afford to leave any of them alive.

-Mara turns from her little action, to see the man with them leap into the middle of the remaining group of five men.
+Mara turns from her little action to see the man with them leap into the middle of the remaining group of five men.
 Grabbing one he tosses him against the nearest wall.
 A sickening crunch like thud is heard, and the man slides down the wall while he leaves a blood trail where the back of his head is crushed from hitting the wall.
-The man punches an attacker hard in the balls, the attacker staggers back and he bends over while holding his balls and moaning.
-Lena steps forward and punches the back of the attacker's neck where it joins the skull; he falls, dying due to a crushed spine.
+Their defender punches an attacker hard in the balls, the attacker staggers back, and he bends over while holding his balls and moaning.
+Lena steps forward, and punches the back of the attacker’s neck where it joins the skull; he falls, dying due to a crushed spine.

-A flashing combat knife slides into the next attacker's right chest as it slices through his rib cage and into his lungs, cutting them to pieces.
+A flashing combat knife slides into the next attacker’s right chest as it slices through his rib cage and into his lungs, cutting them to pieces.
 Groaning, he staggers back and falls down, dying while his lungs fill up with his blood to drown him in it.
-One attacker turns and flees for the door.
-A quick arm movement and the combat knife is buried to the hilt high in his back, severing his spine - he drops to the floor.
+One attacker turns, and flees for the door.
+A quick arm movement has the combat knife is buried to the hilt high in his back, severing his spine - he drops to the floor.
 The last man has a gun in his hand.
 Moving as fast as a striking cobra the defender has the gun hand trapped in his own large hand.
-He breaks the man's arm when he turns the gun hand inwards and upwards.
-With the barrel jammed under the attacker's jaw and against the throat, he pulls the trigger.
+He breaks the man’s arm when he turns the gun hand inward and upward.
+With the barrel jammed under the attacker’s jaw, and against the throat, the defender pulls the trigger.
 One shot.
-It blows the back of the man's head over the wall.
+It blows the back of the man’s head over the wall behind him.

 Elsewhere in Sydney

-An hour later, outside the Berant Consulate, when Captain Chesway arrives there four men try to kidnap him just outside the gates.
+An hour later when Captain Chesway arrives outside the Berant Consulate four men try to kidnap him just outside the gates.
 A fight ensues.
-The attackers are killed and he's fatally wounded.
+The attackers are killed, and he’s fatally wounded.
 Staggering to the consulate he shows his Palace ID, and is let in.

-The search for the missing princesses heats up because the generals' killers now know they're in Australia.
+The search for the missing princesses heats up, because the generals’ killers now know they’re in Australia, due to information from their spies.
 But so do the royalists.
 Both sides have agents out looking for them.
-Nobody can find them because they've vanished again.
-Hundreds of agents cover Sydney while they search for the princesses.
+Nobody can find them, because they’ve vanished again.
+Both sides have hundreds of agents cover Sydney while they search for the princesses.

-This news of the living Royal Family members in Australia seeps back to the Berant population and increases their hopes for the future, once they live through the bloody present.
+This news of the living Royal Family members in Australia seeps back to the Berant population, and it increases their hopes for the future, once they live through the bloody present.

-Grinning, he nods, "Yeah, it's great, but getting them to into my bed may be another matter.
-I don't think anyone trying to rape them will get up with their balls intact.
-They know how to fight, and fight well."
+He grins, he nods yes, and says, “Yeah, it’s great, but getting them to into my bed may be another matter.
+I don’t think anyone trying to rape them will get up with their balls intact.
+They know how to fight, and fight well.”

 Mara looks up, “You can be sure of that!
 But things may be a lot different for you, much more so than you realise.
 You’ve absolutely no idea what you’ve got yourself into now!”
 He gives her a very pensive look while he ponders on this statement, and wonders what it holds for the future, since it clearly means something to her and the other girls.

 With them dressed in smudged work clothes the young woman does their hair differently.
-She also packs the school uniforms into a suitcase and takes it to the luggage section to be shipped back to the school.
+She also packs the school uniforms into a suitcase, and takes it to the luggage section to be shipped back to the school.
 The man changes while the young woman is taking the bag to the luggage section.
 Mara and the girls take the opportunity to try and embarrass him by taking a good look at his body while he changes; he has many scars on his body.
-He upsets them because he doesn't blush.
+He upsets them, because he doesn’t blush while changing.

-Arriving at the house they're greeted by a man.
-He says to the man leading them, "I should've known you'd be responsible for my dinner being late."
-Noticing the aroma of the food, "Well, at least you've been good enough to bring it with you.
-And who are all these extras?"
+Arriving at the house they’re greeted by a man.
+He says to the man leading them, “I should’ve known you’d be responsible for my dinner being late.”
+Noticing the aroma of the food he adds, “Well, at least you’ve been good enough to bring it with you.
+And who are all these extras?”

 He laughs, “I’ve decided to go on the road with my own harem, this is it, so far.”
 They all laugh.

-Mara says, "There's more truth in that than you realise."
-He turns and stares at her.
+Mara says, “There’s more truth in that than you realise.”
+He turns to stare at her.
 She smiles, and winks at him.

 They sit down to eat, but the pile of food is huge.
 This is explained a few minutes later when a knock on the door is followed by the entry of seven other men.
 They all nod at everyone as they sit down and start eating.
 One places a bag of cold beer on the table.
 Bottles are opened, glasses handed out, and filled with cold beer to have with the food.